 You are totally free to use whatever alias you like.
 Something like

 superwoman/superplugin is totally fine.
-The alias and plugin names must only contain characters from a-z and dashes though.
+The alias and plugin names must only contain characters from a-z, numbers and dashes though.

 The plugin name can later be used to find a specific plugin: